Ukraine. Every Day.

 June 6, 2025 @ 6:00 pm - 8:00 pm

-With this event, UNWLA Branch 113 marks its 40th anniversary as an organization of women of Ukrainian descent committed to supporting humanitarian efforts around the world and celebrating the rich legacy of Ukraine’s artistic heritage.
+This event is presented in partnership with Branch #113 of the Ukrainian National Women’s League of America (UNWLA), marking its 40th anniversary as an organization of women of Ukrainian descent committed to supporting humanitarian efforts around the world and celebrating the rich legacy of Ukraine’s artistic heritage.

 $20 General Admission